 Our DUI defense attorneys know how to challenge a Dunwoody DUI.
-We are trained in Standardized Field Sobriety evaluations.
+We are trained in Standardized Field Sobriety Evaluations.
 Mr. Sullivan was certified in Standardized Field Sobriety evaluations by SFST instructors with the Conyers Police Department and Rockdale County Sheriff’s Office.
-One of the benefits of investigating and contesting a Dunwoody DUI, is that most of the Dunwoody patrol vehicles are equipped with video and audio.
-Their video equipment has some features similar to a DVR or TVO that many people have at home for their TV’s.
-Their equipment is continuously recording, but will not preserve anything until the officer either manually activates recording, or the officer activates his emergency equipment (lights).
+One of the benefits of investigating and contesting a Dunwoody DUI is that most of the Dunwoody patrol vehicles are equipped with video and audio.
+Their video equipment has some features similar to a DVR or TVO that many people have at home for their TVs.
+Their equipment is continuously recording, but will not preserve anything until the officer either manually activates the recording, or the officer activates his emergency equipment (lights).
 Then the video will preserve somewhere between 30 and 60 seconds of time before activation and typically the Dunwoody DUI officers will run their video until it is turned off when they reach the DeKalb County Jail or their final destination.
 Videos can be obtained or viewed through the court process.

 Officer Timothy Waldron received a MADD Bronze Pin for the number of Dunwoody DUI arrests he made in the past year as well as being recognized with a MADD DRE White Pin.